Welcome

 Research Highlights:

-4. Aug.
+3. Aug.
 2024 - LoAS: Fully Temporal-Parallel Dataflow for Dual-Sparse Spiking Neural Networks appears in MICRO 2024.
 In this work, we introduce a fully temporal-parallel (FTP) dataflow and an FTP-friendly spike compression mechanism to optimize the deployment of dual-sparse SNNs, along with a novel inner join circuit that enhances power and area efficiency without sacrificing throughput.
-LoAS demonstrates significant speedup (upto 8.5x) and energy reduction (upto 3.8x) compared to prior dual-sparse accelerators.
 [Code, Paper]

-5. July 2024 - PIVOT- Input-aware Path Selection for Energy-efficient ViT Inference appears in DAC 2024.
+4. July 2024 - PIVOT- Input-aware Path Selection for Energy-efficient ViT Inference appears in DAC 2024.
 PIVOT dynamically adjusts the number of attention modules in Vision Transformers (ViT) based on input difficulty to optimize accuracy and throughput.
-PIVOT reduces the energy-delay product (EDP) by 2.7× with only a 0.2% accuracy drop, when deployed on on Xilinx ZCU104 MPSoC FPGAS.
 [Paper, Code]